mgrindrod92/nc-games/README.md

 # Board Games Review App

-This app was my frontend project during the Northcoders bootcamp

 # Links

-Hosted version of this app: https://mgrindrod-codetest-site.netlify.app/ Github repository the backend counterpart to this app: https://github.com/mgrindrod92/Backend-Project-NC-Games- Hosted backend version of this app: https://nc-be-games-project.herokuapp.com/api/reviews
+Hosted version of this app: https://mgrindrod-codetest-site.netlify.app/

+Github repository the backend counterpart to this app: https://github.com/mgrindrod92/Backend-Project-NC-Games-

+Hosted backend version of this app: https://nc-be-games-project.herokuapp.com/api/reviews

 # Summary